CMoreno04/EventTrackerProject/README.md

 Test Driven Development using JUNIT 5 Juniper.

+Angular

+Spring Security

 ### Lessons learned:

 * Implemented understanding of RESTful Api's application with the use of Repositories and Services.
 * Created tables in MySQL workbench, learned to be mindful of table item types, specially working with LocalDateTime, it is imperative to specify the correct data type both in SQL and in Java Entity to prevent conflicts.
 * Entity mapping for bean creation, I spend a lot of time debugging my entity, making sure that Spring JPA could communicate appropriately with my database.